-- This Standard sets out the responsibilities of promoters with respect to climate change mitigation and adaptation1 and thereby to the fight against climate change, as further described below. - This Standard promotes the alignment of projects supported by the EIB with the goals and principles of: (i) the Paris Agreement2 and (ii) the Sustainable Finance Action Plan3.
-It does so by stipulating that climate change mitigation and adaptation considerations must be explicitly addressed and incorporated by promoters in the decision-making process of the projects that the EIB supports, in accordance with the approaches established in the EIB Group Climate Bank Roadmap4 and the EIB Climate Strategy5.
+- This Standard sets out the responsibilities of promoters in the sphere of climate change with respect to climate change mitigation and adaptation to contribute to and thereby to the fight against climate change, as further described below. - This Standard promotes the alignment of projects supported by the EIB with the goals and principles of: (i) the Paris Agreement and (ii) the Sustainable Finance Action Plan.
+It does so by stipulating that climate change mitigation and adaptation considerations must be explicitly addressed and incorporated by promoters in the decision-making process of the projects that the EIB supports, in in accordance with support ofline with consistent with the approaches established in the EIB Group Climate Bank Roadmap and the EIB Climate Strategy.